Lindsay-Needs-Sleep/mocha/docs/index.md

 ### Reporting

-The "HTML" reporter is what you see when running Mocha in the browser.
+The "HTML" reporter is the default reporter when running Mocha in the browser.
 It looks like this:

 ![HTML test reporter](images/reporter-html.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}